ECHOlab-DTU/Energy-Islands-Issue-Atlas/README.md

 ![Cover](./Readme_cover.png)

-# Energy Islands, Issue Atlas
+# Energy Islands.
+The Issue Atlas

 ### What is the Issue Atlas?